 My point is, most awesome island destinations in Cebu are far from the city center.
-Since Caohagan Island is one of the easiest Cebu Islands to reach, it’s understandable why crowds of tourists flock here in the summer.
+Since Caohagan Island is one of the easiest Cebu Islands to reach, it’s understandable why tourists flock here in the summer.
 When your boat docks here at noontime, expect to be swarmed by bikini-clad foreigner girls (this isn’t so bad, right?) and middle-aged Chinese or Korean tourists haggling with locals selling seafood and souvenirs (this can be off-putting so keep your mood in check).

 Bring Your Own Sunshine in Caohagan Island